Trustee Code of Conduct

 Conflicts of interest

-- We will record any pecuniary or other business interests (including those related to people we are connected with) that we have in connection with the trust board’s business in the Register of Business Interests, and if any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time.
+- We will record any pecuniary or other business interests (including those related to people we are connected with) that we have in connection with the trust board’s business in the Register of Business Interests, and will immediately declare any new interests as they arise.
+If any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time and not take part in any discussion or decision making.

 - We accept that the Register of Business and trustees’ details will be published on the school website.
 Any trustee failing to provide information to enable the trust board to fulfil their responsibilities may be in breach of the code of conduct and as a result be bringing the trust board into disrepute.